4Freye/panelsplit/README.md

 ---
 # PanelSplit: A Tool for Panel Data Analysis

-PanelSplit is a Python package designed to facilitate time series cross-validation with custom train/test splits based on unique periods.
-This tool is particularly useful for handling panel data in various stages throughout the data pipeline, including feature engineering, hyper-parameter tuning, and model estimation (fitting and predicting).
+PanelSplit is a Python package designed to facilitate panel data cross-validation.
+This tool is particularly useful for handling panel data in various stages throughout the data pipeline, including feature engineering, hyper-parameter tuning, and model estimation.

 ## Features